 Personally I don’t agree with what I’ve seen regarding street choice, I find it completely unacceptable.

 La-Vérendry district councilor Dany Carpentier believes the policy could be improved.
-We’re due to really sit down […] The citizen is at the heart of our decisions, and for me that means when we make a decision like a winter policy, making sure that we are not all the same in the face of winter, because we don’t all have the same thing, for example, when it comes to traveling in winter, we can, among other things, think about the people most at riskhe said.
+We’re due to really sit down […] The citizen is at the heart of our decisions, and for me that means when we make a decision like a winter policy, making sure that we are not all the same in the face of winter, because we don’t all have the same thing, for example, when it comes to traveling in winter, we can, among other things, think about the people most at risk

 The map of snow-cleared areas is not yet ready, but the city is ensuring that sidewalks near hospitals, schools and commercial streets continue to be a priority.

-Mayor Jean Lamarche reiterates that this policy was the case a starting point and that the discussion is certainly not over yet.
+Mayor Jean Lamarche reiterates that this policy was the case a starting point and that the discussion is certainly not over yet

 I don’t think anyone claims to say that this policy is perfect, but I think so […] that it is a starting point.
-This will enable us to go even furtherexplained the mayor of Trois-Rivières, Jean Lamarche.
+This will enable us to go even further

-For his part, local councilor Pierre Montreuil confirmed the importance of an autopsy in late winter to evaluate this new approach, but voted in favor of the policy.
+in late winter to evaluate this new approach, but voted in favor of the policy.

 Clear less snow, but better?